Antireligious campaigns in China: Falun Gong

 On July 20, 1999, the Chinese government, led by Jiang Zemin from 1989 to 2002, commenced the persecution of Falun Gong.
 It called for the "education of Marxist materialism and atheism" to counter Falun Gong.
 People practicing in public or disseminating Falun Gong books would be jailed, according to state media.

 The Washington Post reported that Jiang Zemin alone decided that Falun Gong must be eliminated.
-Human Rights Watch observed that the persecution against Falun Gong reflects the Communist Party's belief that "religion is inherently subversive, a vehicle for foreign and domestic anti-China forces."
+Human Rights Watch observed that the persecution against Falun Gong reflects the CCP's belief that "religion is inherently subversive, a vehicle for foreign and domestic anti-China forces."

 In December 1999, four high-profile Falun Gong practitioners were sentenced to between 16 and 18 years in prison.
 On October 1, 2000, foreign media correspondents witnessed police beating and arresting thousands of Falun Gong practitioners on the Tiananmen Square in Beijing who were protesting against the persecution.
-An April 2000 Wall Street article described how the Chinese government tortured a 58-year-old woman who refused to renounce her faith in Falun Gong and died in police custody.
+An April 2000 Wall Street Journal article described how the Chinese government tortured a 58-year-old woman who refused to renounce her faith in Falun Gong and died in police custody.

 According to reports, Falun Gong practitioners have been subjected to medical testing and had their organs forcibly removed since 1999.
 Another report highlighted that the rapid expansion of the organ transplant industry in China coincided with Jiang's launch of the persecution against Falun Gong in 1999.
 It referenced accounts from Falun Gong practitioners who underwent medical testing consistent with the requirements for organ transplants.